IRT-SystemX/dqm-ml/dqm/domain_gap/README.md

 ## Quick start

 ### source and target domain inputs
-Source and target datasets have to be provided as two csv files in the Json configuration file.
-Image paths must be specified in the `path` column of the csv files.
+Source and target datasets have to be provided as path folder in Json configuration file.
+Those path msut contains only image extension files (.png, .jpg, ...) compatible with PIL (pillow) library.

 ### How to use our library
 We proposed 2 approaches to use our implemented metrics.
 The first appraoch consists of importing the desired metrics class and use it a notebook or script in your python code.
+To use a metric, import it's class and create an instance in your python file, then create a dictionary object like those provided in cfg/metric/metric.json.
+Then compute with the compute function of the metrics.

  The second approach is to use a metric through CLI, with the main.py script : `python main.py --cfg cfg.json`.
 Note that a collection of config files is available in "cfg" folder.

 <!---
 ### More than two datasets to measure (Will be refactored/ work only on CMD)